randy3k/ProjectManager/README.md

 You can install Project Manager via Package Control.
 To launch the Project Manager, you can either open it under the `Project` menu, via the command palette, or use the hotkey `ctrl+cmd+p` (`ctrl+alt+p` for windows/linux).

 ### Usage
-If you want Project Manager to manage the `*.sublime-project` and `*.sublime-workspace` files, you should open the project folder and use the "Add Folder" option of Project Manager.
-On the other hand, if you want to keep the project files where they are, you can use the "Import" option.

-Other options are self-explained, enjoy!
+Options are self-explained, enjoy!

+#### Create new project

+Just drag some folders to Sublime Text and then "Add Folder".

-### Add existing projects to Project Manager
+#### Add existing projects to Project Manager

 There are two ways to add existing projects to Project Manager.

-1. Put your `.sublime-project` and `.sublime-workspace` files in the project directory `Packages/Users/Projects/`.
+If you want to keep the project files (`.sublime-project` and `sublime-workspace`) in your project directory, you should follow the first method.
+If you want Project Manager manages the project files, folow the second method.

-2. Open your project, and then use the import option of Project Manager.
-Project Manager will memorize where the corresponding `.sublime-project` is located and open it accordingly.
+1. Open your project file `.sublime-project`, and then use the import option of Project Manager.
+This tells Project Manager where `.sublime-project` is located and Project Manager will khow where to look when the project is opened.
 In other words, you can put the `.sublime-project` file in any places.
+2. Move your `.sublime-project` and `.sublime-workspace` files in the project directory `Packages/Users/Projects/`.

-### Custom Projects directory
+#### Custom Projects directory

 To use a different directory for your projects rather than `Packages/Users/Projects/`, edit the following in package settings: Preferences -> Package Settings -> Project Manager